ccdb-uob/zookeeper_tutorial/README.md

 The practical exercises of reading and writing to zk work on the command line and with the python zk client.

+After completing this tutorial you'll have practical experience of writing with the zk data model and the kazoo API.
+You'll also be familiar how to use fabric to automate configuration of VMs

 # Configure AWS EC2